akikuno/TSUMUGI-dev/README.md

 > Unlike a single gene search, the Gene List input compares phenotypes **within the listed genes** only.

 > [!CAUTION]
-> If **no similar phenotype pairs** are found, the message
+> If **no phenotype-similar genes** are found, an alert saying
-> `No similar phenotypes were found among the entered genes.` will appear.
+> `No similar phenotypes were found among the entered genes.` will appear, and you will not be able to proceed.
+>
-> If **more than 200 gene pairs** are detected, an alert will show
+> If the number of phenotype-similar genes **exceeds 200**, an alert saying
 > `Too many genes submitted.
-Please limit the number to 200 or fewer.` to prevent browser overload.
+Please limit the number to 200 or fewer.` will appear, and the process will be stopped to prevent browser overload.

 ### 📥 Download Data